EU plays good cop/bad cop on Brexit

 And it risked instability in Northern Ireland and UK "vassalage" to the US if Johnson mishandled the situation, he added.

 "Many lied about how it [Brexit] would be done, and democracy [British MPs] couldn't find a majority to apply what people decided.
 It's unheard of, but that's what we've got.
-We have to help the British deal with this internal democratic crisis, but we mustn't be hostage to it," Macron said.
+We have to help the British deal with this internal democratic crisis, but we mustn't be held hostage by it," Macron said.

 "There was war in this part of Europe until recently and those who play with that forget history too fast," he said on Northern Ireland.

-The US has said it would help the UK on trade in the event of a no-deal Brexit, but Macron said that would come at a price.
+The US has said it would help the UK on trade in a no-deal Brexit, but Macron warned that a US bailout would come at a price.

 "Can the cost for Britain of a hard Brexit - because Britain will be the main victim - be offset by the United States of America?
 No. And even if it were a strategic choice, it would be at the cost of a historic vassalisation of Britain," he said.